 Irish composer Ciarán Farrell was born in Dublin, Ireland and graduated from Trinity College Dublin in 1997.
 Growing up he studied piano and clarinet at the Royal Irish Academy of Music, and later the guitar at the DIT Conservatory of Music and Drama.
 He also took classes with Ennio Morricone at the Accademia Musicale Chigiana in Siena, Italy.

-He has worked with and received commissions from the BBC, RTÉ lyric fm, RTÉ Performing Groups, the RTÉ Concert Orchestra, the Ulster Orchestra, Craig Ogden, The Smith Quartet, Gerard McChrystal, John Feeley, Feeley/Dowdall duo, The Chatam Saxophone Quartet, Katie McMahon, Cois Ceim, Irish Modern Dance Theatre, The Degani Ensemble, Concorde,and Codetta amongst others.
+He has worked with and received commissions from the BBC, RTÉ lyric fm, RTÉ Performing Groups, the RTÉ Concert Orchestra, the Ulster Orchestra, Craig Ogden, The Smith Quartet, Gerard McChrystal, John Feeley, Feeley/Dowdall duo, Damien Kelly, Redbrick Duo, The Chatam Saxophone Quartet, Katie McMahon, Cois Ceim, Irish Modern Dance Theatre, The Degani Ensemble, Concorde,and Codetta amongst others.

-He has been the recipient of numerous music bursary and commission awards from the Arts Council of Ireland, and his work is performed and broadcast regularly both at home and abroad.
+He has been the recipient of numerous music bursary and commission awards from the Arts Council of Ireland.
+His work is performed and broadcast regularly, both at home and abroad.
+He was elected to Aosdána in March, 2015.

 Ciarán lives and works on the picturesque peninsula of Howth, just north of Dublin city.